+The Academy receives grants from various government agencies.
+If commensurate value is received by the grantor from the Academy, a grant is considered to be an exchange transaction, and revenue is recognized in accordance with the applicable revenue recognition guidance and reported on the consolidated statements of activities within auxiliary activities.
+Grants that are considered non-exchange transactions are recorded as contribution revenue at fair value when received if there are no conditions present.
+If conditions exist, such grants are recognized as contribution revenue when the barriers outlined by the grantor have been met.

-Revenue related to grants that are considered exchange transactions or a purchase of a service where the results are turned over to the grantor is recognized within auxiliary activities in the statement of activities as the work under the contract is performed.
-Grants that are considered non-exchange transactions or gifts which further the programs of the Academy are recorded when the Academy receives notification of the grant award or gift, or, if conditions for performance are imposed, revenue is recognized when conditions have been met.
-Grants receivable are presented on the statement of financial position as part of contributions receivable and are reviewed by management for collectability and reserves for uncollectible amounts are established when needed.
-There was no allowance against grants receivable at June 30, 2019 or 2018.
+Grants receivable are presented on the consolidated statements of financial position as part of contributions receivable.
+Grants receivable are reviewed by management for collectability, and reserves for uncollectible amounts are established when needed.
+There was no allowance against grants receivable at June 30, 2020 or 2019.